 Bowel Movement Tracker

-Our digestive system has several functions besides just digesting food and absorbing the nutrients from it to help other organs function properly.
+Our digestive system has several functions besides digesting food and absorbing nutrients to help other organs function properly.
 The human digestive system starts in the mouth cavity and ends in the anal canal.

-Every part of the digestive system participates in performing several important functions in the body.
-The glands from the oral cavity to the lower digestive tract, the lymph nodes, and the tract itself, release some hormones and enzymes that are necessary for proper digestion.
+Every part of the digestive system performs several important functions in the body.
+The glands from the oral cavity to the lower digestive tract, the lymph nodes, and the tract release hormones and enzymes necessary for proper digestion.
 We can’t imagine our lives without a properly functioning digestive system.

 Bowel Movements

 By bowel movements, we mean the movement in the large intestine.
-Our large intestine contains most of the unwanted waste products from the movement and is now moving out of the digestive tract in the form of stool.
+Our large intestine contains most unwanted waste products from the movement, which are now moving out of the digestive tract as stool.

 Normal Bowel movements